Watch Movies Online For Free, Legally: Top Sites To Use

 The movie industry is well-aware of the desire for free movies, however, and has some options in place.
 It is often easy to forget the availability of several free, and totally legal, movie streaming websites.
 They have agreements with movie studios to operate, and make their income from advertising rather than subscription fees.

 Here are some of the top free, and legal, streaming movie websites.
-(Please note that some of these options may be region-locked to only the United States and will not be available elsewhere.
-Additionally, the movies listed as current selections in this article may expire and be replaced with other films.)
+Please note that some of these options may be region-locked to only the United States and will not be available elsewhere.
+Additionally, the movies listed as current selections in this article may expire and be replaced with other films.

 VUDU, a movie streaming site owned by WalMart, offers a variety of films that users can pay to rent and own.
 They also have a totally free movie section called “Movies On Us.”
 A number of different titles rotate through this section monthly.